2024 NBA Finals: Game 1

 Kristaps Porziņģis returned from a month-long injury to score 20 points for the Celtics, 18 of which came in the first half.

 Boston's Kristaps Porziņģis returned from injury after not playing in a game for 38 days and recorded 20 points, six rebounds and three blocks off the bench to help the Celtics achieve a 107–89 victory over the Mavericks.
 He became the fourth player to score 20 or more points off the bench in their first NBA Finals appearance.
-Jaylen Brown was the highest scorer for the Celtics, recording 22 points, while Jayson Tatum tatum had 16 points and 11 rebounds and Derrick White had 15 points.
-Luka Dončić lead the Mavericks with 30 points and 10 rebounds, but went 4 of 12 in three-point attempts.
+Jaylen Brown was the highest scorer for the Celtics, recording 22 points, while Jayson Tatum had 16 points and 11 rebounds and Derrick White had 15 points.
+Luka Dončić led the Mavericks with 30 points and 10 rebounds, but went 4 of 12 in three-point attempts.
 P. J. Washington was the next highest Mavericks scorer with 14 points, while Kyrie Irving, who received boos from the crowd whenever he touched the ball, was limited to just 12 points on 6-of-19 overall shooting.

-Entering roughly five minutes into the first quarter off the bench for only the second time in his career, Porziņģis made eight points before forcing Dallas to call an early timeout.
+Entering the game off the bench roughly five minutes into the first quarter, only the second time he had done so in his career, Porziņģis scored eight points, forcing Dallas to call an early timeout.
 He then scored a three-pointer as the Celtics went on a run to end the quarter at 37–20, the largest first quarter point differential in a Game 1 in NBA Finals history.
 The Celtics continued their momentum into the second quarter, going on a 21–11 run and leading by as much as 29 points before Dončić went on a solo run to end the half at 63–42.
-Dončić left the half with 17 points, but no other Mavericks player scored more than six.
+Dončić finished the half with 17 points, but no other Mavericks player scored more than six.

 In the third quarter, Dončić opened with 10 points early on as the Mavericks went on a 35–14 run to cut the Celtics lead to eight with 4:27 left in the quarter.
-After Joe Mazzulla called a timeout, the Celtics went on a 14-point unanswered run to effectively secure their victory by the end of the quarter.
+After Joe Mazzulla called a timeout, the Celtics went on a 14-point unanswered run to take a commanding lead by the end of the quarter.
 The Mavericks were crippled offensively, shooting 25.9% from the three-point-line, suffering 11 turnovers and recording only five assists across the first three quarters, the fewest for any NBA team in the last three seasons.
 Boston meanwhile became the first team to have seven players make multiple three-pointers in a Finals game.

 A moment of silence was held before the game in memory of Bill Walton, the two-time NBA champion—including in 1986 with the Celtics as their sixth man—and broadcaster, who died on May 27 of colorectal cancer at the age of 71.
 Walton's family was in attendance, and the Celtics players wore black shooting shirts bearing Walton's name with a tie-dye background while their jerseys had a black band with his name on the shoulder.
 Celtics team staff wore pins with a similar Walton tie-dye.